dom-the-dev/smooth-scroll-vanilla/README.md

-# smooth-scroll-vanilla
+# Smooth Scroll with Vanilla JS Tutorial - DomTheDev.com

-Smooth Scroll with Vanilla JS Tutorial
+Starter Files for this small tutorial.